10 of the best water party games

 4. Water balloon target game

 Kids will love any party game that involves water balloons!
-You can buy water balloon target game kits that include all the things you need to play the game.
+All you need is some water balloons and a bucket.
 Once you’ve filled up the water balloons, get the kids to take it in turns to throw the balloons into the bucket.
 The winner is the person who gets the most balloons in the bucket – award water pistols as prizes.

 5. Tug of water war